 In addition, as a Digital Imaging Technician, you will have responsibility for image processing, editing, and organizing digital files on Macintosh and Windows systems, as well as photographically documenting conservation treatment.

 The successful candidate will use bibliographic data from catalog/finding aid records to develop directory structure and potentially add structural data to items using customized repository tools.

 Digital Imaging Technicians are under the direct supervision of the Library Digital Imaging Manager and work both independently and collaboratively depending on projects.
 The successful candidate will document workflow, from retrieving and securing materials through image capture, processing, repository ingest and return of materials.

-Candidates invited for an interview should be prepared to demonstrate basic image editing ability and show photographic skill through a small sampling of photographs, in analog or digital form.
+Those invited to interview should be prepared to demonstrate general image editing ability and show photographic skill through a small sampling of photographs, in analog or digital form.

-Experience with the same or similar digital imaging systems as described above (i.e. high-resolution digital backs, DSLRs, copy stands, photographic lighting, etc)
+Photographic experience with similar digital imaging systems as described above; high-resolution medium format digital backs, DSLRs, mirrorless digital camera systems, copy stands, photographic lighting

-Familiarity with bibliographic systems to sufficiently identify descriptive elements
+Familiarity with bibliographic systems to adequately identify descriptive elements